Tarsiciosh/EssentialFeed/NOTES.md

 - create makeImageData0 and makeImageData1 in FeedAcceptanceTests
 [improve coverage with distinct image data per index]
 - beginning of the lecture
-- limit page pagination explain in mentoring session #15
+- limit page pagination explained in mentoring session #15
-- yeset based (aka  seek method)
+- keyset based (aka  seek method)
 - after_key and before_key
 - the idea is to start with the UI - we need to add the activity indicator at the bottom - we could add it to the
 - ListViewController
 - (pull to refresh can be disabled in the stotyboard)
-- we can inject the activity indicator as a CellController
+- or we can inject it as a CellController
 - in FeedSnapshotTests (EssentialFeediOS scheme):
 T) test_feedWithLoadMoreIndicator
 - create feedWithLoadMoreIndicator (return array of CellController), record FEED_WITH_LOAD_MORE_INDICATOR_light and dark